-Securing Florida’s Future Includes You
+Securing Florida’s Future Requires One Unified Voice

 Driving long-term solutions requires coordinating Florida’s 67 counties, from the Panhandle to the Keys, under free-enterprise principles that help our state grow.
 Securing our state’s future requires business and community leaders like you.
 The Florida Chamber Foundation leads the state in future-focused research and continues to be a catalyst for positive change.

-But we need your help to secure Florida’s future.
+In the early 2000s, Florida needed a united strategy that would focus on creating prosperity and high paying jobs, ensuring Florida remained globally competitive and fostering vibrant and sustainable communities.
 The Florida Chamber Foundation created the Six Pillars Framework, an organizational framework that identifies key factors that drive Florida’s future economy and helps communities, agencies and organizations speak with one voice.

 Talent Supply and Education

 From Pre-K-12 to lifelong learning, talent is quickly becoming Florida’s best economic development tool.
 A talented workforce is the foundation for growth and future success.